An Erasmus+ funded project, Small Cooperative Partnerships

 A Rapid Assessment and Training Needs Analysis to detect existing capacities and needs.

-In Sweden, on 8 April Frusyhuset met the Sport Association.
+In Sweden, on 8 April 2025, Frusyhuset met the Sport Association and discussed thoroughly about existing policy and possible gaps in inclusion policy.

 Awareness and information raising on inclusion.